 It’s your keyworker’s job to help you transition to adult services.
 You will make a transition plan together.
 This looks at the support you need to meet specific goals.
 Your goals should be things you want to be able to do.
 They should include:

-Look at your local authority’s local offer web page to see if there’s anything there that might help you.
 Ask your keyworker to explain anything you do not understand.
 This could include things like independent travel training.

 School or college